toolness/bevy-dungeon-fun/README.md

 1. Upload the `dist` directory to a webserver, or
 2. Run `npm run deploy` to upload it to GitHub pages.

+## License

+Everything in this repository, including the Rust code and the Blender project, is licensed under [CC0 1.0 Universal](./LICENSE.md) (public domain).